rap1ds/keyword/README.md

 A Keyword-driven testing library for node.

 The library allows you to write low-level keywords that can be used for integration testing.
-By combining the low-level keywords, you can create new high-level keywords without writing any code.
+By combining the low-level keywords, you can create new high-level keywords without any actual coding.
 Low-level keyword maps to a JavaScript function, where as high-level keyword contains only other high or low-level keywords.

 ## Hello World example

-Let's write the first low-level keywords `Hello World`, which prints, "Hello World" and `How are you?` which prints "How are you?", obviously.
+Let's write the first low-level keywords `Hello World`, which prints "Hello World" and `How are you?` which prints "How are you?", obviously.

 ```javascript
 // lowlevel-keywords.js